Discover what to see in the sky during May 2020, including the Eta Aquarids meteor shower.

-- 6/7 May - Don't miss the peak of the Eta Aquariid meteor shower.
+- 5/6 May: Keep your eyes open - it's the peak of the Eta Aquarids meteor shower.

 Look Up!
 Podcast

-As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick their favourite astro news story.
-For May they're talking about the historical first image taken of a black hole and about the proposed mission called Trident which would visit Neptune's icy moon Triton.
-Have a listen below then vote for your favourite news story on our Twitter poll during the first week of the month.
+Subscribe and listen to the Royal Observatory Greenwich's podcast - Look Up!
+As well as taking you through what to see in the night sky each month, Royal Observatory Greenwich astronomers pick a topic to talk about.
+For May, they're chatting about where life may have first formed on the Earth.
+Have a listen below, then cast your vote on our Twitter poll (@ROGAstronomers) during the first week of the month.

 The Moon's phases this month